Jo-shreer/Cpp/README.md

 - [set](#set)

 # set
-a set is part of the Standard Template Library (STL) and represents a collection of unique elements that are sorted automatically.
+A set is part of the Standard Template Library (STL) and represents a collection of unique elements that are sorted automatically.
 It allows for efficient insertion, deletion, and search operations.

 ## syntax